-• people with a type of advanced stage lung cancer called non-small cell lung cancer (NSCLC).
+• people with a type of lung cancer called non-small cell lung cancer (NSCLC).

-- o OPDIVO may be used in combination with ipilimumab as your first treatment for NSCLC: - when your lung cancer has spread to other parts of your body (metastatic), and - your tumors are positive for PD-L1, but do not have an abnormal EGFR or ALK gene. - OPDIVO may be used in combination with ipilimumab and 2 cycles of chemotherapy that contains platinum and another chemotherapy medicine, as the first treatment of your NSCLC when your lung cancer: - has spread or grown, or comes back, and - your tumor does not have an abnormal EGFR or ALK gene. - OPDIVO may be used when your lung cancer: - has spread or grown, and - you have tried chemotherapy that contains platinum, and it did not work or is no longer working. - If your tumor has an abnormal EGFR or ALK gene, you should have also tried an FDA-approved therapy for tumors with these abnormal genes, and it did not work or is no longer working. - adults with a type of cancer that affects the lining of the lungs and chest wall called malignant pleural mesothelioma. - OPDIVO may be used in combination with ipilimumab as your first treatment for malignant pleural mesothelioma that cannot be removed by surgery.
+- OPDIVO may be used in adults, in combination with chemotherapy that contains platinum and another chemotherapy medicine before you have surgery for early-stage NSCLC. - OPDIVO may be used in adults, in combination with ipilimumab as your first treatment for NSCLC: - when your lung cancer has spread to other parts of your body (metastatic), and - your tumors are positive for PD-L1, but do not have an abnormal EGFR or ALK gene. - OPDIVO may be used in in adults, combination with ipilimumab and 2 cycles of chemotherapy that contains platinum and another chemotherapy medicine, as the first treatment of your NSCLC when your lung cancer: - has spread or grown, or comes back, and - your tumor does not have an abnormal EGFR or ALK gene. - OPDIVO may be used in adults, when your lung cancer: - has spread or grown, and - you have tried chemotherapy that contains platinum, and it did not work or is no longer working. - If your tumor has an abnormal EGFR or ALK gene, you should have also tried an FDA-approved therapy for tumors with these abnormal genes, and it did not work or is no longer working. - adults with a type of cancer that affects the lining of the lungs and chest wall called malignant pleural mesothelioma. - OPDIVO may be used in combination with ipilimumab as your first treatment for malignant pleural mesothelioma that cannot be removed by surgery.